theolivenbaum/resin/README.md

 	title:jesus+(genre:history genre:fiction)

-### Fuzzy, prefix and range queries are re-written
+### Fuzzy, prefix, range and phrase queries are re-written

 A fuzzy query term is suffixed with a `~`: